hashicorp/terraform/website/source/docs/configuration/outputs.html.md

 ### Limitations of Sensitive Outputs

-* the values of sensitive outputs are still stored in the Terraform state, and available using the `terraform output` command, so cannot be relied on as a sole means of protecting values.
+* The values of sensitive outputs are still stored in the Terraform state, and available using the `terraform output` command, so cannot be relied on as a sole means of protecting values.
-* sensitivity is not tracked internally, so if the output is interpolated in another module into a resource, the value will be displayed.
+* Sensitivity is not tracked internally, so if the output is interpolated in another module into a resource, the value will be displayed.